Imogen - Natural Sciences

 "I love how your College provides you with a smaller community within the very large university."

 How did you find the application process?

 Applying to Cambridge is slightly more stressful than applying to other universities, because of the early 15 October deadline for your UCAS form (including the personal statement) and Admissions Assessment registration.
-There was also more things to keep track of because of extra forms and documents that Cambridge Colleges may ask for, such as the Supplementary Application Questionnaire (SAQ).
+There was also more things to keep track of because of extra forms and documents that Cambridge Colleges ask for, especially the additional questionnaire(s).
 It's worth keeping an eye on the how to apply page and the more detailed current applicants section where they guide you through what needs doing when.

 The part I found hardest was the Natural Sciences Admissions Assessment.
 To prepare for this I looked at the syllabus and read over things that I hadn't done for a while, as a lot of it was GCSE level material but applied in ways you wouldn't have used it before (so don't underestimate it).
 I also looked at the past papers on the Cambridge website.
 If I'm honest, though, I felt like I did awfully on the day, as they expect you to be able to get through a lot of material quickly and I didn't finish a large amount of the questions.
 To my relief, I still got an offer.
 I would advise future applicants to practice in timed conditions just to get a sense of how much there is to get through.

 In terms of the actual interview experience, before my first interview I was very nervous, but once the interview started I actually really enjoyed it.
 The interviewers asked fairly straightforward questions, mainly about things that I felt I knew something about.
 They didn't require any really obscure scientific knowledge as I had expected they would.

 "Before my first interview I was very nervous, but once the interview started I actually really enjoyed it."